Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/matte/index.rst

 .. note::

    Garbage matte is not a node,
-   but a technique where the foreground is outlined using a closed curve (bezier or NURBS).
+   but a technique where the foreground is outlined using a closed curve (Bézier or NURBS).
    Only the area within the curve is processed using these matte nodes;
    everything else is garbage and thus discarded.